DNWMNCR/JavaForSmallTeams/style/60_keep_it_solid.md

 #### Interface Segregation Principle

-The Interface Segregation Principle states that clients should not be forced to implement interfaces they don't use - basically prefer small tailored interfaces to large catch all ones.
+The Interface Segregation Principle states that clients should not be forced to implement interfaces they don't use; prefer small, tailored interfaces to large, catch-all ones.

 One indication that you might be breaking this principle is the presence of empty methods or methods throwing `OperationNotSupportedException` in your code.